Oppfields/GIGABYTE-Z590-AORUS-PRO-AX-HACKINTOSH-OPENCORE-iGPU-with-dGPU-UHD630-RX580/README.md

 ## BIOS

+1. DEL key on Boot – Switch to BIOS
-1. Switch to Advanced Mode
+2. Switch to Advanced Mode
-2. F7 – Load the Optomised BIOS default settings
+3. F7 – Load the Optimised BIOS default settings

 ### Favorites